iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 While generating the fifth line in a conversation without knowing what came before isn't difficult for a person, it's something that an LLM isn't able to do well.
 Given the scenario described, GPT-4 tried to infer the general nature of the discussion and create a plausible response that fits into that context.
 But all of its responses in the previous examples are attempts to conclude the conversation using facts, a request that was never part of the prompt.

 1. **Factual and Informative Responses**: In scenarios where factual accuracy is important, such as discussions involving scientific or historical topics, LLMs are inclined to provide the most accurate and relevant information.
-This tendency is rooted in the training data and the model's design, which emphasizes factual correctness in contexts where it's expected.
+This tendency is rooted in the training data and the model's design, which emphasize factual correctness in contexts where it's expected.
 However, this approach might not always align with the creative or playful nature of certain prompts, especially in hypothetical or fictional scenarios.

 2. **Assuming a Concluding Nature of the Response**: Without clear indications of the conversation's structure or its continuation beyond a specific line, there's a tendency to frame responses as conclusive or summarizing statements.
 This is because, in the absence of context, the model defaults to creating responses that can stand alone or serve as logical endpoints to the given information.